 In 2005 he was honoured by the French State as “Chevalier de l’Ordre des Arts et des Lettres”.

-All his works (with a few exeptions) are published by Ricordi Munich.
+All his works (with a few exeptions) are published by Ricordi.
 Claves realized 2009 a portrait-CD in co-production with the Mitteldeutscher Rundfunk (MDR), Musiques Suisses – Grammont Portrait published 2011 a CD with essentially chamber music.